How to Apply

 Applying for Admission

 We encourage parents interested in enrolling their son or daughter at Buckley to come to the school for a tour or to attend an open house.
-You can arrange this by calling the Admissions Office at 516.627.1910 or by Emailing us through our Contact Us web page.
+You can arrange this by calling the Admissions Office at 516.627.1910 or by filling out an inquiry form through our Contact Us web page.
 Admission to Nursery through Grade Seven requires the process described below.
-Parents interested in our Toddler Program for 2 1/2-year-olds may register their child for two, three, or five days a week.
-Apply online or download and print a registation form.
+Parents interested in our Toddler Program for 2 1/2-year-olds may register their child for two, three, or five days a week by filling out the registration form.

 • Parents submit an application for each child for Nursery through Grade Seven.
-Apply online or download and print an application.
+For your convenience, there are two ways to apply:

 • The Admissions Office schedules a parent interview, prospective student testing, and a classroom visit.